Scalar Quantization (SQ)

 from weaviate.classes.config import Reconfigure

-collection = client.collections.get("MyCollection")
+collection = client.collections.use("MyCollection")

 collection.config.update(